 For any entrepreneur, having good time management is an essential skill.
 Time is precious, particularly when starting your own business, as ultimately you’re held accountable to meet deadlines as your own boss and, of course, create your own network.

 Similar to planning, setting goals is a great place to begin your time management strategy — both short and long-term.
 Milestones need to be attainable and definitive.
 Setting vague goals is likely to leave you feeling quite stagnated.
 After setting goals, it’s time to prioritize what’s important in order to determine what you’ll need to work on first.
 This could be responding to emails, researching the market or contacting prospective buyers.
-Although some may regard it as an old fashioned way of working, making a list is a great way to have everything you need in front of you and create a process for each property, from listing to sale.
+Although some may regard it as an old-fashioned way of working, making a list is a great way to have everything you need in front of you and create a process for each property, from listing to sale.

 For those who prefer working digitally, time tracking apps are an efficient way to ensure you’re getting what you need to get done in good time.
-Harvest and Toggl are our favorite time tracking apps, which are great to boost team productivity and even manage critical data such as monitoring property pricing trends or organizing rent payments.
+Harvest and Toggl are our favorite time tracking apps, which are great for boosting team productivity and even manage critical data such as monitoring property pricing trends or organizing rent payments.
 It’s also a great way of gauging exactly how much time a single task takes, such as collecting information about a property or drawing up tenancy agreement contracts.
 This enables you to obtain a better idea of how long a task actually takes and, in turn, budget for them accordingly.

 With our tips, we hope that you feel confident in your business idea and are ready to step into the world of real estate.
 By considering these four factors before getting started, your business will be off to a positive start, allowing you to create your very own success from the start.

-Author bio: Keith Harrison is a content creator and writer for Jolly Good Loans – your online personal loan encyclopedia.
+About the Author: Keith Harrison is a content creator and writer for Jolly Good Loans – your online personal loan encyclopedia.